Salafi movement: Purists

-"Purists" are Salafists who focus on non-violent da'wah (preaching of Islam), education, and "purification of religious beliefs and practices".
+"Purists" are Salafists who focus on non-violent da'wah (preaching of Islam), education, and "purification of religious beliefs and practices", who follow the Salafi 'aqida (creed).
 They dismiss politics as "a diversion or even innovation that leads people away from Islam".
 Also known as conservative Salafism, its adherents seek to distance themselves from politics.
 This strand focuses its attention on the study of Islamic sharia, educating the masses and preaching to the society.
 This methodology is seen as attracting a significant section of pious Muslims who seek to be driven solely by religious objectives but not political objectives.
 Conservative Salafis are disinterested in getting entangled in the problems and consequences that accompany political activism.
 According to them, a prolonged movement of "purification and education" of Muslims is essential for Islamic revival through reaping a "pure, uncontaminated Islamic society" and thereby establish an Islamic state.

 Some of them never oppose rulers.
-Madkhalism, as an example, is a strain of Salafists viewed as supportive of authoritarian regimes in the Middle East.Roel Meijer, Global Salafism: Islam's New Religious Movement, p.
-49. New York: Columbia University Press, 2009.
+Madkhalism, as an example, is a strain of Salafists viewed as supportive of authoritarian regimes in the Middle East.
 Taking its name from the controversial Saudi Arabian cleric Rabee al-Madkhali, the movement lost its support in Saudi Arabia proper when several members of the Permanent Committee (the country's clerical body) denounced Madkhali personally.
 Influence of both the movement and its figureheads have waned so much within the Muslim world that analysts have declared it to be a largely European phenomenon.